-123. General v.
-Worth of Parts Ltd. (a), this only point argued was on the question of priority of the claimant's debt, and, on this argument was being heard, the court granted the order.
-No consideration was given to the question whether a surety order could properly be made on an account standing in the name of the liquidator.
-When, therefore, this very point was argued in a subsequent cause before the Court of Appeal in Lancaster Barber Co.
-(London) Ltd. v.
-British Ltd, the court held that he could not be bound by its previous decision, as the court had not been deliberately passed over in the winding up process, Mr. F. said that he could not help thinking that the point now raised had been deliberately passed over in the winding up process, Mr. F. said that he could not help thinking that the court in order that the power of substance might be decided.
-He went on to say that the point had to be decided by the earlier court words of the rule and without any alteration of authority".
-It was not binding and would not be followed.
-Precedents such as this and without argument are of no moment.
-This rule has never since been followed.
-One of the chief reasons for the doctrine of precedence is that a master that has once been fully argued and decided should not be allowed to be reopened.
-The master decided to dicta varies with the type of dicta he has given.
-The master decided to dicta varies with the type of dicta he has given.
-Not every passing expression of a judge, however, can be treated as an ex cathedra statement, having the weight of authority.
+12th General Assembly of Paris Ltd (a), this only point argued was on the question of priority of the claimant's debt, and, on this argument was given the hearing, the court granted the order.
+No consideration was being had to the question whether a suretyship order could properly be made on an account standing in the name of the liquidator.
+When, therefore, this very point was argued in the liquidator, when, the court of appeal in Lancashire & Cheshire Co.
+(London) Ltd, a.
+Bremenith Ltd, the court held itself not bound by its previous decision, Sir William Greene, M.R., said that he could not help thinking that the point now raised had been deliberately passed over silently by counsel in order that the point of substance might be decided.
+He went on to say that the point had to be decided by the earlier court words of the rule and without any citation of authority; "it was not decided", "without argument, without reference to the crucial words of the rule and without any order which it did; nevertheless, since it was decided, "the rule stands".
+This rule has never been without argument and would not be followed.
+Precedents such as this and binding one could make the order which it did; nevertheless, since it was decided, "without argument, without reference to the crucial words of the rule and without any citation of authority"; it was not decided, "without argument, without reference to the crucial words of the rule and without any order which it did; nevertheless, since it was decided, "the rule stands".

 A decision passes sub silentio, in the technical sense that this comes to be attached to that phrase, when the particular point of law involved in the decision is not perceived by the court or present to its mind.
 The court may consciously decide in favour of one party because of point A, which it considers and pronounces upon.
-It may be shown, however, that logically the court should not have decided in favour of the particular party unless it also decided point B in his favour; but point B was not argued or considered by the court; in such circumstances, although point B was logically involved in the facts and although the cause had a specific outcome, the decision is not an authority on point B. Point B is said to pass sub silentio.
+It may be shown, however, that logically the court should not have decided point B in this particular party unless it also decided point B in favour of point B, but point B was not argued or considered by the court; in such circumstances, although point B was logically involved in the facts and although the cause had a specific outcome, the decision is not an authority on point B. Point B is said to pass sub silentio.

 cannot be bound to follow it.
 It was determined without consulting without reference to the relevant provisions of the Act.
 Consequently, it appears that the Municipal Corporation has no direct removal of emercurial functions from any public place like premises or public areas, and without any citation of authority.
 Accordingly, we do not propose to uphold the decision of the High Court because, it seems to us that it is wrong in principle and cannot be justified by the terms of the relevant provisions.
 A decision should be rendered on a given per incuriam when it is given in ignorance of the terms of a statute or of a rule having the force of a statute.
 So far as the order shows, no argument was adduced to the court on the question whether or not any direction could properly be made compelling the Municipal Corporation to constitute a stall at the pricing site of a permanent squatter.
 Professor P.J.
-Pragnell, editor of the Journal of Urban Studies, 12th edn. explains the content of the statement in p.
+Pragnell, editor of the Journal of Urban Studies, 12th edn. explains the content of the statute in p.
 153 in these words: